 'An Escape' In Ciudad Juarez

-There's no question that Mexican society has been traumatized by the violence of the last five years; but, through it all, some have found a way to cope.
+There's no question that Mexican society has been traumatized by the violence of the past five years; but through it all, some have found a way to cope.

 Grillo says that in Ciudad Juarez — a town he describes as "the most murderous city on the planet" — people have started going to the opera.